 A residential roof is more than shingles.
 There are numerous parts of a residential roof system.
 This article will cover what they are and what they do.
 Each has a specific role in helping keep your home dry and safe.
 They all need to work in unison to be effective.

 Shingles are a part of your roof.
 They can help enhance the curb appeal of your home.
-Your residential roof system lets air circulate, route water away, and keep you safe.
+Your residential roof system lets air circulate, routes water away, and keeps you safe.

 Your Gutters Move Water Away

 Gutters are an integral part of keeping your home dry.
 Water being too close to the foundation can lead to a leaky basement or foundation damage.
 Having an often cleaned, well-maintained gutter system will prevent these issues from happening.

 Directing water off of your roof and away from your home via the downspouts is the purpose of gutters.
 The gutters are open-top metal channels.
 Because they are open-top, the gutters can fill with leaves and debris.
 It is necessary to clean them throughout the year.
 Feazel recommends cleaning the gutters in the spring and fall.
 They may need cleaned often more than that depending on the number of trees outside your home.
 It may be worth considering a gutter guard system to prevent blockage.

 Downspouts guide water down from your gutters and either onto the ground or underground with a system.
 Water has to move away from your home to keep your foundation in good shape.
 Additionally, downspouts help prevent leaks from occurring in your basement.